Image

 Assessing and Managing Suicide Risk fills that training gap by teaching the core competencies that meet suicide care standards established by national organizations including The Joint Commission, the National Action Alliance for Suicide Prevention, the Substance Abuse and Mental Health Services Administration, the Veterans Administration, and others.

 Behavioral healthcare professionals working in inpatient settings can help patients with elevated suicide risk by using the suicide risk identification, assessment, and management competencies taught in the AMSR-Inpatient training.
-Delivering best practices in suicide care to patients with elevated suicide risk during inpatient treatment can offset the high-risk period they may experience post-discharge.
-[7]
+Delivering best practices in suicide care to individuals with elevated suicide risk during inpatient treatment can offset the high-risk period they may experience post-discharge.
+[6]

 AMSR-Inpatient Training